krakenCookie/krakenCookie.github.io/porcelain_firing.md

 # Possible solutions:

+If the printer can't be rotated (or something like that) and we need to print my model at a different orientation, I came up with a few possible ways that could be accomplished.
+I don't know your system, so I just threw out a few possible ideas and my concerns about what they might necessitate.

-Most of the following potential solutions are built on the idea that one can *print* the model in the bounding box with an orientation so that it fits, and then fire the ceramic in the desired orientation above.
-If there's some sort of reason why that couldn't be done, I think I'm basically out of luck.
+Most of the following potential solutions are built on the idea that we can *print* the model in the bounding box with an orientation so that it fits (e.g., rotated 90 degrees), and then fire the ceramic in the desired orientation pictured above.
+If there's some sort of reason why that couldn't be done, I think I'm basically out of luck, but hopefully not.

 ## Rotating the model 90 degrees